-A board-certified veterinary internist is similar to the human medical counterpart where they have completed an internship and residency in their specialized field of internal medicine (an additional 3-5 years training) after they completed undergraduate training and four years of veterinary school.
-They also have to pass rigorous examinations to achieve board certification from the ACVIM (American College of Veterinary Internal Medicine) where they become “Diplomates” in their area of specialty.
+A board-certified veterinary internist is similar to the human medical counterpart.
+They have completed an internship and residency in their specialized field of internal medicine (an additional 3-5 years training) after they completed undergraduate training and four years of veterinary school.
+They also have to pass rigorous examinations to achieve board certification from the American College of Veterinary Internal Medicine (ACVIM), where they become “Diplomates” in their specialty area.

 The internal medicine team at Nashville Veterinary Specialists specializes in treating a variety of health issues that originate from different parts of the body.
 While the below list is not exhaustive, our veterinarians can help address the following health problems:

 Infectious diseases: Like parvovirus, which can be mitigated through vaccination and treatment.

 Kidney and liver disease: In addition to degenerative conditions due to old age, such as kidney and liver failure.

 Immune disorders: Either genetic or late onset, which can make your pet more vulnerable to other diseases.